favonia/cloudflare-ddns/README.markdown

   - IP6_PROVIDER=local.iface:eth0
 ```

 Use a custom Docker network to change where outbound requests leave the container.
-Use `local.iface:<iface>` to read addresses from a chosen host interface instead.

 ⚠️ `local.iface:<iface>` is still experimental.